yukendhiran/learning/README.md

 - **[TCS iON National Qualifier Test](https://www.tcsion.com/hub/national-qualifier-test/)** [PAID]

 ## A Pirate's Guide to Free Learning
 Arrr!
 I be knowin' a bounty o' pirated websites and dark corners o' the web, matey.
 I'll plunder 'em for learnin' treasures if need be, but I won't be sharin' the map.
 Ye see, I've got a keen eye for free knowledge, and payin' ain't in me nature.

+## Personal Blogs

+Check out these insightful blogs written by Me:

+- **[Yoga for Techies](https://www.linkedin.com/pulse/yoga-techies-yukendhiran-elango?utm_source=share&utm_medium=guest_desktop&utm_campaign=copy)**: Explore the benefits of yoga for tech professionals and learn how to incorporate mindfulness practices into your daily routine.

+- **[Perfect System Configuration](https://www.linkedin.com/pulse/perfect-system-configuration-yukendhiran-elango-fngic?utm_source=share&utm_medium=guest_desktop&utm_campaign=copy)**: Discover tips and strategies for optimizing your system configuration for peak performance.

+## The Art of Learning

+Alright, I'm about to drop some unconventional advice.
+I think totally differently.
+Instead of focusing on learning how to learn effectively, let's talk about increasing your brain's computing power.

+Wait, what?
+Yeah, if you do anything out of the ordinary, the number of neurons in your brain will increase, leading to more computing power.

+Patterns are just illusions that you create, convincing yourself that you are a certain way and should behave accordingly.

+The unconventional activities I engage in really strengthen my neuromuscular strength and keep my brain healthy.
+Here's a snapshot of my wild journey: I go from normal to extreme exercise for several months, then suddenly stop for no reason and fall into laziness.
+Next, I start doing yoga for several months, get addicted to video games and series, then switch to cardio.
+After a while, I return to normalcy, then start doing calisthenics, drawing, crafting, and some other random activities.

+So, the key is randomness.
+Through this, you can truly build strength, flexibility, and stamina Additionally, your physical strength is directly correlated with your mental strength.

+This is how I gained the power to do anything at my will.
+It always keeps my brain curious and leads to a lot of trial and error.